-Here is our list of top things to do that accent the rich music and arts culture of Greensboro.
+Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 5:30 PM – Dinner at Green Valley Grill

 Take the elevator down to dinner at Green Valley Grill.
 Enjoy fresh seasonal Old World European and Mediterranean flavors from the wood-fired rotisserie and grill.
-Pair it with your choice of artisanal cocktails, craft beers and 500 wines.
+Pair them with your choice of artisanal cocktails, craft beers and 500 wines.
 Learn More.

 7:30 PM – Shops at the Friendly Center

-Located directly across from O.Henry Hotel.
-Browse over 150 stores offered in this beautiful, open shopping village.
-Stores include Apple, Anthropologie, Lily Pulitzer, Williams-Sonoma and others.
-The Shops at Friendly Center also includes a movie theatre.
+Located directly across from O.Henry Hotel, this beautiful, open shopping village offers 150 stores – including Apple, Anthropologie, Lily Pulitzer, Williams-Sonoma and more – plus a Regal movie theater.
 Learn More

 10 AM – Weatherspoon Art Museum

 12 PM – Lunch at Print Works Bistro

 Print Works Bistro features classical and modern versions of French bistro dishes created with locally sourced food.
-Relax a sun-filled dining room or dine outdoors on our creekside terrace.
+Relax in our sun-filled dining room or dine outdoors on our creekside terrace.
 Learn More.

 5:30 PM – Greensboro Symphony Concert

-Enjoy an early dinner at Green Valley Grill and head to the performance in one of our nifty livery vehicles (it also will pick you up afterward).
-Hear Masterworks, Chamber and POPS concerts led by Maestro Dmitry Sitkovetsky and featuring guest conductors and artists from around the world.
-The Masterworks, Chamber, POPS, Education and Holiday concerts offer something for all music lovers.
+Enjoy an early dinner at Green Valley Grill and then head to the performance in one of our nifty livery vehicles (it also will pick you up afterward).
+Hear Masterworks, Chamber, POPS, Education and Holiday concerts led by Maestro Dmitry Sitkovetsky, featuring guest conductors and artists from around the world.
+The Greensboro Symphony offers something for all music lovers.
 Learn more about our Greensboro Symphony Package.

 10:00 AM – Morning Stroll in Greensboro Gardens

 Take a leisurely stroll through the Tanger Family Bicentennial Garden, a popular and relaxing 7.5-acre garden that’s known for its massive annual plantings and bronze sculpture.
-Across the street, the Bog Garden features an elevated boardwalk which meanders through 7 acres of natural wetlands.
-Stone pathways traverse a forested hillside, and visitors can enjoy the sounds of water at Serenity Falls – a re-circulating waterfall – while viewing the many varieties of plants, birds, and other wildlife inhabiting the area.
+Across the street, the Bog Garden features an elevated boardwalk that meanders through 7 acres of natural wetlands.
+Stone pathways traverse a forested hillside, and visitors can enjoy the sounds of water at Serenity Falls – a re-circulating waterfall – while viewing the many varieties of plants, birds and other wildlife inhabiting the area.
 Learn More

 12 PM – Afternoon Tea in O.Henry Hotel’s Social Lobby